JavaScript Functions Explained: Input Parameters and Return Values for Beginners

 No Input but Returning Output: Using the Return Statement

 What if you want your function to calculate something but instead of printing the result directly, you want to send it back to wherever the function was called?
-This is where return
+This is where return comes in.

 Consider the previous example.
 Modify it to return the sum rather than printing it: